“Without antibiotics in the future, modern medicine will collapse”

 In addition, the Forbes list selected him as one of the 100 most creative Spaniards in 2021, a year in which he was also recognized with.
 Princess of Aragon Foundation Prize in Scientific Research 2021, On 15 February it was also revealed that he had been selected.
 The only scientist who will represent the United States during the next five years Global Young AcademyI World Youth Academy (GYA).

 Your work focuses on researching new antibiotics that can fight resistant bacteria.
-Why do bacteria become resistant and what are the risks?
+Why do bacteria become resistant and what are the dangers of this?

 Today, more than 1 million people die every year from bacterial infections.
 This is already a dramatic reality.
 More and more patients are arriving at hospitals with infections that cannot be treated with the antibiotics we have available, and the situation is very bad.
 Current estimates are that by 2050, 10 million people will die per year as a result of these infections.
 This is the great motivation of my group: to try to do something.